 Levelised cost estimates are highly sensitive to the underlying data and assumptions used including those on capital costs, fuel prices, carbon costs, operating costs, load factor and discount rates.
+Within this different technologies are sensitive to different input assumptions.
 As such it is often more appropriate to consider a range of cost estimates rather than point estimates.